-As you make your list and check it twice, challenge yourself to give smarter this year.
+As you make your list and check it twice, challenge yourself to give greener this year.
 The last decade has seen a huge shift in awareness about the costly environmental footprint of so much of our stuff, and people around the globe are coming to recognize that we need to be far better stewards of our common home.

-Eco Friendly Gifts Strategy #1: Think Outside the Box
+Eco-Friendly Gifts Strategy #1: Think Outside the Box

-The ultimate eco friendly gifts aren’t things.
+The ultimate eco-friendly gifts aren’t things.

 Consider giving experiences, like theater tickets or museum passes, or a homemade certificate for something the recipient would enjoy, like your from-scratch bread, a knitting lesson, a garage clean-out, babysitting, or a date night.

-Some folks might appreciate a donation to a favorite cause given in their name.
 Check out Heifer International’s array of options if you’re looking for something with far-reaching positive impact, like tree seedlings for a family to start an orchard.
 Use your imagination and think about what might be appreciated more than yet another gadget or article of clothing.

-Eco Friendly Gifts Strategy #2: Give Gifts People Will Actually Use
+Eco-Friendly Gifts Strategy #2: Give Gifts People Will Actually Use

 - Local honey or maple syrup